Atlanta | How To Spend 24 Hours In Atlanta, Georgia

 HOW TO SPEND 24 HOURS IN ATLANTA

-The walk to the MARTA station was about 5 minutes and it was simple getting a ticket to ride the train.
+The walk to the MARTA station was about 5 minutes and it was simply getting a ticket to ride the train.
 I used Google Maps to map out my destination and it gave me clear instructions on which stop to get out at and what bus to connect to.
 One way into the city was $3.50.

 If you’re staying in downtown Atlanta and want to conserve money, you can catch the MARTA at the airport.
 If you prefer, Atlanta is very Uber friendly.
 Obviously, there are taxis in Atlanta but I did not take any during my visit.